herd/herdtools7/INSTALL.md

 We strongly recommend to have this base software installed through the opam package manager.
-This means an opam switch needs to be prepared before installing the dependecies of the project.
+This means an opam switch needs to be prepared before installing the dependencies of the project.
 For example:

-    % opam switch create herdtools7 ocaml.5.5.0
+    % opam switch create herdtools7 --empty
     % eval $(opam config env --switch=herdtool7 --set-switch)
     % opam install . --deps-only